C-Otto/rebalance-lnd/README.md

 By default this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
 If you need to change this, please have a look at the sources.

-You need to install the gRPC dependencies for Python:
+You need to install Python and the gRPC dependencies:

 ```
 $ pip install grpcio googleapis-common-protos